wieluk/psychopy_linux_installer/README.md

 - Adds user to `psychopy` group and sets security limits.
 - Generates a startup wrapper script (`start_psychopy`) with uninstaller (--unistall).
 - Optionally creates a desktop shortcut and a symbolic link in `/usr/local/bin/` or `~/local/bin`.
 - Logs all actions to a file (initially in `/tmp`, then moved to the install directory).
-Use `--verbose` for detailed terminal output.
+Use `--log-level=debug` for detailed terminal output.

 **Notes:**